 — Science Mill, Johnson City

 Just an hour outside of Austin, you’ll find this terrific science museum in Johnson City.
 It has more than 40 interactive world-class exhibits, a 3D theater, a huge outdoor space with an impressive kinetic sculpture.
 Old silos are transformed into exhibit space featuring things like The Fractalarium.
 There’s also many “maker stations” where kids can play a banana piano, play with “critter bots”, or play with sand to form mountains, rivers, and lakes.
 The Science Mill provides hours of fun for all ages.
 We love it!
 Read our review here.
-Visit their website for information special events and summer camps, too. *Scroll below to enter to win a 4-pack of admission passes!
+Visit their website for information special events and summer camps, too.

 — DoSeum, San Antonio